 The adjustment to the design weight included the records identified as a landline sample record with a cell phone or cell phone sample record with a landline.
-A compositing factor was calculated for the overlapping sample frame users.
+The A compositing factor was calculated for the overlapping sample frame users.
 The compositing factors were based on the effective sample size.
-For the overlapping sample frame telephone service categories compositing factor calculation:
+For the overlapping sample frame telephone service categories calculate compositing factor:

-N effective = N / DEFF, Where: N is the unweighted number of interviews, and
+N effective = N / DEFFf, where: N is the unweighted number of interviews, and

-DEFF = $1 + (Standard deviation of design wt / Mean value of design wt)^2$.
+DEFF = $1 + (Standard deviation of design_wt / Mean value of design_wt)^2$.